 When it comes to growing a social media presence, I tell my female friends to go onto Tinder to grow their followers.
-The same goes for Yelp and Google Places for restaurants, YOU HAVE TO BE ON THEM regardless if you like whiny Yelpers or having anybody and everybody”reviewing” your business (Google Places is good tho, *wink *wink Google algorithm).
+The same goes for Yelp and Google Places, they are critical for most restaurants TO BE ON/MANAGED regardless if you like whiny Yelpers or having anybody and everybody reviewing your business (Google Places is good tho, *wink *wink Google algorithm).
 Although as far as dick pic’ng Tinder’er’s go, have fun with that.

 Any information you post online, it is all about those impressions or how many people will see your content.
 If they don’t see it, you will have people yanking on a locked door because YOU ARE NOT OPEN FOR INDOOR DINING (yea, I’m shouting for the people in the back and a shoutout to Adrian and Laura, my co-yankers).

-To “Help” Tai Tai, I Had to Post on Yelp (the Bastard and Hated Child) Because I Was Not About to Give Yelp an Exclusive
+To “Help” Tai Tai, I Had to Post on My Blog Because I Was Not About to Give Yelp (the Bastard and Hated Child) an Exclusive

 Any Google search for local businesses, especially restaurants, will yield a Yelp or Google Places listing.
 That is one reason you will likely not see this post.
 Unless I can provide more useful information outside their format which I intend on trying to do.
 Unfortunately, both platforms are good at covering most Google searches (so how the hell are you reading this now?
 You tell me).